sercankulcu/sercankulcu.github.io/_memory/2009-07-26-half-an-hour-to-understand-the-room.md

 The entrance had cost fifteen dollars.
 That was the only part of the evening that arrived with a clear number.

 Everything else took about half an hour.

+## Under Half an Hour to Understand the Room

+The day probably looked forgettable from outside, which makes its survival more interesting.
+The place gives the memory its geometry: a corner, a route, a delay, the short distance between comfort and embarrassment.

+The place gives the memory its geometry: a corner, a route, a delay, the short distance between comfort and embarrassment.
+The rest of the day may be gone, but this little arrangement still has edges.